What Is a Lean-to-Roof?

 3. Drainage Problems

 Since lean-to roofs have just one slope when it rains heavily it is a lot of pressure on the gutters as there is only a gutter on the lower edge to carry all the discharge.
-Essentially, it cannot be expected from the gutter to efficiently handle this large volume of water.
+Essentially, it cannot be expected for the gutter to efficiently handle this large volume of water.

 4. Little/No Attic Space